GavinJin0501/Python-Based-Chat-System-with-Tkinter-UI/README.md

 TO-DO:
-1. first, make it work under the same Lan;
+1. first, make it work under the same LAN;
-2. Finally, make it working across different network (maybe using a simple server?)
+2. Next, make it working across different network (maybe using a simple server?)